-Figure: CTR that uses citation network neighbors is compared with ExpandRank (ER) that uses textually-similar neighbors and SingleRank (SR) that only uses the target document content [Wan and Xiao, 2008].
+Figure: Effect of citation network information on keyphrase extraction.
+CTR that uses citation network neighbors is compared with ExpandRank (ER) that uses textually-similar neighbors and SingleRank (SR) that only uses the target document content.

 CiteTextRank substantially outperforms models that take into account only textually-similar documents.
 Cited and citing contexts contain significant hints that aid keyphrase extraction.